KHard2Bme/Bank-Loan-Report-Analysis/README.md

 Bank Loan Analysis
 ---

-In order to monitor and assess the bank's lending activities and performance, we need to create a comprehensive Bank loan report using Microsoft Excel.
+In order to monitor and assess the bank's lending activities and performance, we need to create a comprehensive Bank loan report/dashboard using Microsoft Excel.

-This report aims at providing insights into key loan-related metrics and their changes over time.
+This report/dashboard aims at providing insights into key loan-related metrics and their changes over time.

-The report will help us make data-driven decisions, track our loan portfolio's health, and identify trends that can inform our lending strategies.
+The report/dashboard will help us make data-driven decisions, track our loan portfolio's health, and identify trends that can inform our lending strategies.

 Before we can do this, we must first take a look at the data using Python; data cleaning, wrangling, EDA (Exploratory Data Analysis), and visualization.